2,006 related texts · 10 related myths · Page 2 of 42

 What happens when only part of the offering is present?
 Is it still valid?
 Our little puzzle comes from Sifrei Devarim, a collection of legal interpretations on the Book of Deutero...

-Bamidbar Rabbah, a classic collection of Midrash (rabbinic interpretive commentary)ic teachings on the Book of Numbers, gives us a fascinating peek into just that.
+Bamidbar Rabbah, a classic collection of Midrashic (rabbinic interpretive commentary) teachings on the Book of Numbers, gives us a fascinating peek into just that.
 It takes a passa...

-Take, for example, the book of Numbers, or Bamidbar in Hebrew, specifically chapter 7, verse 3.
-It describes the offerings brought by the princes of Israel for the Tabernacle: "The...
+Consider the book of Numbers, or Bamidbar in Hebrew, specifically chapter 7, verse 3.
+It describes the offerings brought by the princes of Israel for the Tabernacle: "They brought ...

 It’s like a beautiful song with a simple melody, but underneath, there's a complex harmony of hidden meanings and connections.
-Today, we're going to explore just such a passage fro...
+The source turns to just such a passage from Bamidbar...

 It all comes down to the seemingly simple phrase, "You shall craft the boards for the Tabernacle."
 This comes from Shemot Rabbah, a classic collection of rabbinic interpretations o...